 Nursery and Early Years at Rosewood

 We follow all the principles of the national Early Years Foundation Stage, so children are learning in a playful and enriching environment.
-We make regular use of our lovely outside area and also bring a wide variety of experiences into school for our children to encounter.
-For example, we may listen to music from all over the world, experience a beach with sand, shells, water and ice cream, move in swings, spinning dishes and rocking cradles and engage in all sorts of messy play.
-We have a well-resourced multisensory room and a wide range of toys which children can activate independently using switches, helping them to gain increasing control.
+We make regular use of our outside areas and also bring a wide variety of experiences into school for our children to encounter.
+We also make regular use of the school’s specialist resource areas, which include a hydrotherapy pool, a floor level trampoline, a multisensory room and an Enrichment room where there are a myriad of responsive sound and light experiences to explore.

 We recognise the value of adults in supporting the learning of children with complex needs, and we have a highly skilled and experienced team of teachers and assistants supporting learners in Early Years.
 Developing the communication skills of children is a priority for us, and the high staff ratio enables us to make the most of every interaction, taking time to observe and respond to each child.
 We are currently involved in a project which is supporting us to develop our musical interaction skills with learners too.